a-n-rose/python-sound-prep/README.md

 The parameters `time_delay_sec` and `total_dur_sec` allows you to control at which point the shorter signal gets added to the longer one, and how long the longer signal plays.

 For example, if the total duration of the long signal is 30 seconds and the shorter signal just 2 seconds, you can use the longer signal as a reference, but keep it shorter than 30 seconds... let's say 15 instead.
 Therefore, you would set `total_dur_sec` as 15.
+Let's also say that you would like the shorter signal to be added 8 seconds into the longer one; you can control that by setting `time_delay_sec` at 8.